MassGrid/MassGrid/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a mlgbcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a massgrid-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip mlgbcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip massgridd" to strip the debug symbols, which reduces the executable size by about 90%.